 - What do filter bubbles and echo chambers mean for growing skills and expertise in marketing?

 - How do you break free from the filter bubble and echo chamber?

 “Follow and interact with people in your niche” is common advice to hear when starting up any kind of social media presence.

 However, what happens when you are surrounded by content voicing the same opinion and never challenges you?
 You might find yourself in a filter bubble and/or an echo chamber.

 What are filter bubbles?

-Filter bubbles, conjoined by Eli Pariser, refers to when internet users are presented with content and information that confirms the users’ own ideologies, interests, and believes.
-This is made possible through the countless of personalized algorithms that filters the content you see.
+Filter bubbles, conjoined by Eli Pariser, refer to when internet users are presented with content and information that confirms the users’ own ideologies, interests, and beliefs.
+This is made possible through the countless personalized algorithms that filter the content you see.

 Another similar, echo chamber, describes more or less the same phenomenon as filter bubbles.
 However, while filter bubbles are imposed by algorithms, echo chambers are enhanced by the users themselves in addition to the algorithms.
 For example, when I was vegan for 6 years I created my own echo chamber by unfriending a person on Facebook who posted something negative about vegan food.
 The echo chamber is then basically a collaboration between algorithms presenting you with content you want to see and the users adding and removing content based on their own believes and values.